-- Saint Croix Island Historic Site - This historic site commemorates Pierre Dugua's French expedition.
+- Saint Croix Island International Historic Site - This historic site commemorates Pierre Dugua's French expedition.
 Tragically 35 of 79 men who were in this expedition died due to freezing temperatures.
 This marks the beginning of French presence in North America.

 - Saint John, Canada - This popular tourist destination is known for its historic uptown streetscapes, natural wonders and cultural attractions.

 - Magic Mountain SplashZone - Atlantic Canada's largest waterpark is a great place to stop for some family fun before you reach your destination.
 Let your inner child out and enjoy the many water slides and fun in this fantastic water park!

 Best time to go on a road trip from Ottawa to PEI